 With constant breaking news streaming in through media outlets and social networks, kids and teens need to know how to digest and decipher news reports.
 Teach them the basics of how to filter out what is accurate and important in the news world.
-This article was originally published on Common Sense Media and is written by Sierra Filucci.
+We found a fabulous article on the subject originally published on Common Sense Media and written by Sierra Filucci.
+Please check it out.

 When big news breaks, it's easy to get caught up in following the news online.
 But while the Internet -- from major news sites to Twitter -- can be a valuable place to find useful information, it can also be the source of misinformation.
 Helping kids and teens understand the news and how to separate fact from fiction is an important job for parents and educators.